-Smaller travel-based businesses have been investing heavily in SEO and for some businesses, this strategy has paid off.
-High-quality backlinks have been integral to this strategy as no matter how good your content, you can’t get a high SERP rank for your keyword without several high-quality links linking to it.
+High-quality backlinks have been integral to SEO strategy as no matter how good your content, you can’t get a high SERP rank for your keyword without several high-quality links linking to it.

 Before discussing how to disavow a link it’s important to discuss which types of links you need to disavow and why.